FabianCristian/PHP-MySQL---Project/README.md

 # PHP-MySQL---Project

 Here you'll find a project I made for college using PHP and SQL programming languages.
-Download the files, import the database frizerie.sql into MySQL.
-Don't forget to copy frizerie folder into your WAMP server or any other server that supports PHP.
+Download the archive, unzip the files, and import the database frizerie.sql into MySQL.
+Don't forget to copy frizerie folder into your WAMP server folder or any other server that supports PHP.
 In Documentatie_DAW.docx you'll find the documentation where you can find the steps made in developing the application.
 (It's in Romanian so good luck :D )
 In frizerie folder you can see the scripts, CSS files or auxiliary files needed.
 In scripturi_auxiliare folder you can find scripts used for creating or modifying the database.